 Keep in mind that submission of a Satisfactory Academic Progress Appeal form does not mean that an appeal will be approved.

 A decision on a Satisfactory Academic Progress Appeal will depend on the nature of the extenuating circumstances preventing the student from meeting all SAP standards.
-In all cases, documentation is required to demonstrate the validity of the student’s circumstance.
+In all cases, documentation is required to demonstrate the validity of the student’s circumstances.

 Examples of extenuating circumstances: